ostpbsk/first-repo-14-2023/README.md

-#My first repository in IR 2023 14
+My first repository in IR 2023 14 some changes